 Siberian

-Some believe that the grand Siberian cat is mother to all long-haired cat breeds.
+Some believe the grand Siberian cat is mother to all long-haired cat breeds.
 The Siberian’s coat is long, thick, and protective—a longstanding trait that can be attributed to the subarctic climate of their homeland in Russia.
 References to Siberians date back at least 1,000 years; however, they weren’t exported until after the Cold War.

-These affectionate, playful, and intelligent cats sport a coat composed of three layers called a triple coat: There’s an outer coat made of guard hairs, a middle layer consisting of awn hairs, and a soft undercoat.
+This long-haired cat breed sports a coat composed of three layers called a triple coat: There’s an outer coat made of guard hairs, a middle layer consisting of awn hairs, and a soft undercoat.
 In warmer weather, the Siberian cat will shed most of their layers.
 In the wintertime, the coat will be extremely full.
 Light, regular groomings best suit this breed.

 Himalayan